-Kabul, Afghanistan - Millions of Afghans have cast their ballots to pick the country's next president, with only isolated attacks on polling stations reported in the country's first democratic transfer of power in its 5,000 year history.
+Kabul, Afghanistan – Millions of Afghans have started voting to choose a new leader in an election that could lead to the first democratic transfer of power in the nation’s 5,000 year history.

 After months of manoeuvring, jockeying, tribal meetings and campaigning, Ashraf Ghani Ahmadzai, Abdullah Abdullah and Zalmai Rassoul have emerged as the frontrunners in Saturday’s polls, coming from a field of eight candidates that includes everyone from former mujahedeen commanders to Western-educated technocrats.

 All three men command a similar number of supporters and the race is seen as wide open with voters, analysts and longtime observers uncertain of the outcome – a rarity in a country where much in politics has traditionally been decided by backroom deals or through convoluted patronage networks.

 Outgoing President Hamid Karzai has cast his vote early Saturday amid tight security across the country.

 Afghanistan has never had an election so well prepared so well in advance.

 Al Jazeera’s D. Parvaz, reporting from Kabul, said two people including a police chief in Wardak province, were arrested for allegedly stuffing five ballot boxes in the district of Saeedabad.